 Finances were tight.
-Faculty taught in unheated rooms in the winter and un-air conditioned rooms in the summer.
+Faculty taught in unheated rooms in the winter and un-air-conditioned rooms in the summer.
 Staff served students, never sure if wages would be available.
 One month the paychecks didn’t come.
-But classes continued and staff kept serving because there was a dream for that mountain, and it meant more than a missed paycheck or two.
+But classes continued and the staff kept serving because there was a dream for that mountain, and it meant more than a missed paycheck or two.

 In 1978, Pomp and Circumstance played for the first time on the mountain — now called Liberty Mountain — and graduates clutched their hard-earned diplomas as they gazed out at the land they had prayed for.
 Chapel still gathered in a 3,000-seat tent, but buildings were beginning to multiply.

 In 1980, Liberty was accredited by the Southern Association of Colleges and Schools Commission on Colleges — the highest accreditation possible.
 In 1985, it became a full-fledged university and started dabbling in a new concept: distance learning.
 Three years later, 11,000 students attended the school.
 In the lifespan of an average high school senior, Liberty’s student body had grown to 71 times its original size.

 But God wasn’t finished, yet — and He made it obvious He had heard their prayers.

 Over the next 30 years, athletics rose to NCAA Division 1 prominence.
 The school was granted Carnegie research status, earned additional voluntary accreditations, and turned out the only collegiate debate team in the country to sweep all three national tournament rankings in one year — a feat they repeated eight times.
 The distance learning program pioneered online learning and gathered a hundred thousand students from around the world.